Buy Gold Bars

 Not only does investing in VAT free gold bars offer a financially attractive way to secure your cash but it also offers a way to diversify your existing investment portfolio.
-The idea of buying gold in bars from dealers may seem like the preserve of the incredibly wealthy but is, in fact, a standard way in which anyone can invest in gold.
-Available in a variety of sizes to suit your budget, you can buy online and tax free direct from Physical Gold Limited, gold bar dealers you can trust.
-Not only do we deliver in the UK direct to your door but we can also offer storage for your gold holding in secure, high-commodity vaults.
+The idea of buying gold bars from dealers may seem like the preserve of the incredibly wealthy but is, in fact, a standard way in which anyone can invest in gold.
+Available in a variety of sizes (up to 1000g gold bar) to suit your budget, you can buy online and tax free direct from Physical Gold Limited, dealers you can trust.
+Not only do we deliver in the UK direct to your door, but we can also offer storage for your gold holding in secure, high-commodity vaults.

 Gold bars are a good long term investment to provide balance and protection from economic downturns.
 The value tends to rise during times of political and economic instability and has averaged more than the inflation rate over time.
 Large bars offer better value than smaller ones, although divisibility should be a consideration.
 To be Capital Gains Tax free, buying UK gold coins offers an alternative.